JulianoCristian/devops-coding-challenge/README.md

 # Solutions

 All the scripts have variables for configuration.
 No one will accept parameters.
-Before use the scripts you should configure your AWS CLI.
+Before use the scripts you should configure your AWS CLI, using JSON as output.
+Also your default VPC must be there.
+There are no error treatment on AWS API.
+So if someone runs the script, should pay attention to the JSON returned.

 ## Mandatory